 When looking for editors, you’ll hear the term sample edit thrown around a lot.
 But what is it exactly?
 How big is it?
 Is it free?
 Here’s everything you need to know about sample edits: What is a sample edit?
 A sample edit is when an editor edits a part of your manuscript before you … More Everything you need to know about sample edits

 Preparing a manuscript for an editor can seem daunting, but it’s easy to do once you understand the basics.
 Here are six things to keep in mind while preparing: Putting everything in one file.
 I have never had this one, but I’ve heard from other editors how authors will send their work in one chapter … More How to prepare your manuscript for a book editor

 Editors are essential.
 It’s also important to communicate some information with them when reaching out to get their services.
 Here are six things to keep in mind: WORD COUNT, NOT PAGE COUNT Knowing how many pages there are isn’t as helpful as one might think.
-There is the general standard that every page is about … More 6 things editors need to know before editing your work
+There is a general standard that every page is about … More 6 things editors need to know before editing your work

 All the different editing stages can get confusing.
 So, here’s a breakdown: Developmental Editing This focuses on your book’s big picture, including: Since this stage helps bigger items, it doesn’t usually do much sentence-level wise.
 Instead, it helps develop your story, making sure it’s solid and coherent.
 The editor will mark every page, whether it’s … More What’s the difference between the levels of editing?